ZidanHadipratama/freeCodeCamp/FrontEnd-Libraries/React/README.md

 ### Class Method and Binding

-When using class methods that modify the state, you need to use the `this` keyword.
-However, `this` behaves differently in JavaScript compared to other languages.
-To ensure `this` refers to the component instance, you might need to bind your method in the constructor.
+Use `this` to refer to the component instance in class methods.
+In the constructor, bind methods that modify state to the component instance using `.bind(this)`.

 ```javascript
 class EventComponent extends React.Component {